Melaku05/Leaderboard/README.md

 `git clone https://github.com/Melaku05/Leaderboard.git`

-### Run test

-navigate in to the project directory, from GitHub, to test or run the application double click on the `index.html` file to open in your browser
+After cloning the repo, change dir to the project folder then run the following:

+npm install
+npm run build
+if you got error just type " npm audit fix" in terminal/cmd npm start
+Hurray!!!
+You are now good to go.

 ## Authors